 About Dil Rahut

-Dil Rahut is vice-chair of research and a senior research fellow at ADBI.Climate-Smart Agriculture for a Sustainable Future
+Dil Rahut is vice-chair of research and a senior research fellow at ADBI.Social Protection for the Informal Economy in South Asia

 Climate-smart agriculture is crucial for increasing farmers' resilience to climate change and promoting a sustainable future for agricultural sectors.